WHAT IS SEO MARKETING?

 The importance of on-page optimization can be debatable depending on who you’re talking to within the SEO marketing world.
 MCA can tell you from experience that domain authority does factor greatly into your rankings, which can be determined by the amount of quality inbound links.
 This is considered off-page optimization, which can be largely boosted by your media relations efforts.
 MCA doesn’t refer to mass press release distribution but to quality relationships with leading industry publications for getting unique coverage.

 Nevertheless, basic on-page optimization is still important.
 After all, how are the Google robots going to know what your pages are about if you don’t approach them from a strategic on-page optimization standpoint.
 Optimizing specific parts of your web page is key to boosting your page’s rankings.
-Here are some elements to look for when conducting your optimization:

 Despite all your on-page optimization efforts, the most crucial part of SEO marketing is focusing on delivering high quality and informative content to your audience.